Roof Financing: How To Find The Right Option For You

-This can make it hard to estimate how much you need to finance, and most contractors won’t be able to tell you what to expect until after they see what they’re working with and give you an official estimate.
-When you receive this estimate, you’ll likely get quoted a price per square, which is simply a 100-square foot section of roof.
+This can make it hard to estimate how much you need to finance your roof replacement, and most roofing contractors won’t be able to tell you what price to expect until after they see what they’re working with and can give you an official estimate.
+When you receive this estimate, you’ll likely get quoted a price per square, which is simply a 100-square-foot section of roof.

 If you aren’t prepared to pay thousands of dollars out of pocket for a new roof, don’t worry.
-Many homeowners turn to financing options to get roof repairs done.
+Many homeowners turn to financing options for roof repairs.
 Here are some frequently used options.

-Before jumping into debt on your roof replacement, make sure you aren't covered by your insurance.
-There are some cases in which homeowner's insurance might cover at least part of your repairs, but you’ll need to look through your coverage information or speak to a representative to figure out whether you’ll be covered in your particular situation.
+Before jumping into debt on your roof replacement, make sure your insurance doesn’t cover it.
+In some cases, homeowners insurance might cover at least a portion of your repairs, but you’ll need to look through your coverage information or speak with a customer service representative to figure out whether you’ll be covered in your particular situation.

-If your roof is suffering from natural wear and tear, insurance probably won’t help you – but if you’re trying to repair storm damage, there’s a good chance you might get some assistance.
+If your roof is suffering from natural wear and tear, insurance probably won’t help you.
+However, if you’re trying to repair storm damage, there’s a good chance you might get some assistance.

-For a large cost like a new roof, they might not be the best option since it’ll likely have a lower borrowing limit than a personal loan and it can result in paying more in interest over time.
+And, for a large-cost item like a new roof, a credit card might not be the best option since it’ll likely have a lower borrowing limit than a personal loan and it can result in paying more in interest over time.

-Home equity loans, home equity lines of credit (HELOCs) and cash-out refinancing are good options if you have equity built up in your home and are willing to cash it out to pay for your roof repairs.
-Home equity loans are typically good options when you need to take out a large sum of money and are looking for more flexibility with your repayment period and interest rate.
+Home equity loans, home equity lines of credit (HELOCs) and cash-out refinances are good options if you have equity built up in your home and are willing to cash it out to pay for your roof repairs.
+Home equity loans are most useful if you need to take out a large sum of money and are looking for more flexibility with your repayment terms and interest rate.

 It’s important to note, however, that home equity loans are secured, which means your home could be foreclosed on if you can’t make your payments.

 The Federal Housing Administration (FHA) offers a few options for home improvement financing in conjunction with the Department of Housing and Urban Development (HUD).
-These include FHA 203(k) loans and Title I loans, and can work if you have a lower credit score and qualify to refinance your home with an FHA loan.
-You can learn more about these options on the HUD website.
+These options include FHA 203(k) loans and FHA Title I loans, and they can work if you have a lower credit score and qualify to refinance your home with an FHA loan.
+You can learn more on the HUD website.

 Roofing companies and contractors often offer their own financing options for roof replacements and repairs.
-Sometimes these options are available directly from the roofer, but often you’ll find that loans are offered via a third-party lender.
-Make sure you read the documentation you’re provided with carefully and compare the rates and terms you’re offered with other financing options.
+Sometimes these options are available directly from the roofer, but often you’ll find that loans are offered through a third-party lender.
+Be sure to carefully read the documentation you’re provided and compare the rates and terms you’re offered with other financing options.

-A personal loan can be used for a wide variety of purposes, including roof replacement and many other home improvement projects.
-Personal loans are often a good option if you can’t pay out of pocket and don’t want to use home equity.
+A personal loan can be used for numerous purposes, including roof replacements and repairs.
+Personal loans are often an excellent home improvement loan option if you can’t pay out of pocket and don’t want to use home equity.
 That’s because most personal loans are unsecured – meaning your lender won’t require any collateral.

 How To Get A Roof Loan

-If a personal loan sounds like the best route for you, here’s what you need to do to get the process started.
+If a loan sounds like the best route for you, here’s how you can get the process started.

-As mentioned earlier, there are some situations in which your insurer might be able to help you cover the costs of your roof repair.
-If your roof was damaged during an accident, for example, insurance could very well cover your repair.
-If you aren’t covered at all or need to cover the rest of the funds yourself, you can turn to a roof loan to make up the difference.
+As mentioned, your insurer might be able to help cover the costs of your roof repair in some situations.
+If your roof was damaged during an accident, for example, insurance would be more likely to cover your repair.
+If you aren’t covered at all or need to cover some of the cost out of pocket, you can turn to a roof loan to make up the difference.

-A roof is a major purchase, so make sure you shop around before settling with a contractor or roofing company.
-As you now know, roofing costs can vary wildly, so it’s important to consult a few different companies to get a good idea of how much you can expect to pay and who can offer the best deal when it comes to quality and price of labor.
-You’ll also want to see how the prices for materials varies between roofers.
+A roof is a major purchase, so make sure to shop around before settling with a contractor or roofing company.
+As you now know, roofing costs can vary wildly, so it’s important to consult a few companies to get a good idea of how much you can expect to pay and who can offer the best deal in terms of quality and price of labor.
+You’ll also want to see how the price of materials differs from one roofer to the next.

-If you’re going to use a loan to finance your new roof, you should vet your potential lenders the same way you did with your potential contractors.
-There are many lenders out there who offer personal loans, HELOCs, home equity loans, FHA loans and cash-out refinances.
-Compare rates and terms and see who can best accommodate your specific qualifications, keeping credit score, debt-to-income ratio and other qualifiers in mind.
+If you’re going to use a loan to finance your roof replacement, you should vet your potential lenders the same way you did your potential contractors.
+Many lenders offer personal loans, HELOCs, home equity loans, FHA loans and cash-out refinances.
+Compare rates and terms and see who can best accommodate your credit score, debt-to-income ratio and other financial qualifiers.

 Final Thoughts: Don’t Put Off Your Roof Repair

-Replacing your roof may feel daunting, but there are few projects that are more important to the integrity of your house.
+Replacing your roof may feel daunting, but few projects are more important to the well-being of your house.
 By reviewing your options and taking action as soon as you notice a problem with your roof, you can save on repairs further down the road and ensure you and your family stay safe, sound and protected from the elements.